 Profitability: Profitability is a historical reflection of the strength of a company’s management, product lines, and distribution.
 Since the Partnership is a financial investor, it is critical that it align itself with successful companies, rather than with startups, turn-arounds, or commodity/competitive businesses.
 Therefore, a target business will have gross margins in its industry which reflect a business with a defensible position and strong value proposition.

 Size: A company that is worth investing in should have some amount of critical mass in order to be successful and to have the ability to fund and absorb additional resources.
 Therefore, any investment candidate should typically have sufficient annual revenue and adjusted operating profit to provide such critical mass.
-In most cases we would look for operating profit to be in the $3MM - $10MM range.
+In most cases we look for adjusted EBITDA to be in the $1MM to $55MM range.

 Low Concentration: Customer and vendor diversification limits the influence that any one company has on a business.
 In today’s world of mergers, acquisitions, supplier preference agreements, and bankruptcies, companies must be prudent and protect against customer and vendor concentration that can have severe or grave consequences on a company should a customer or vendor change suppliers or go out of business.